-CyberGhost is a solid option for watching UFC Fight Night, as it offers servers optimized for streaming sports.
-I streamed previous UFC fights on its optimized servers and I enjoyed minimal buffering, no connection errors, and high-quality resolution.
+CyberGhost is a solid option for watching Dana White’s Contender Series: Season 6, Week 3 , as it offers servers optimized for streaming sports.
+These locations are programmed specifically to provide you with the best streaming experience from anywhere in the world.
+I streamed previous UFC fights on its optimized servers and enjoyed minimal buffering, no connection errors, and high-quality resolution.

 However, its dedicated sport streaming servers are only available in select countries, such as the US and UK.
 To stream the UFC in Australia, you’ll have to connect to a regular server.

 I tested both the optimized and non-optimized servers and found there was a noticeable difference in my stream quality.
 Since my regular Australian server connection was almost 58% slower than the optimized US server, I had to deal with longer loading times at the start of the UFC stream.
 I found it extremely annoying since I could connect to ESPN+ and other sites right away when I used the optimized server.

 If you need more time to decide, you can try CyberGhost without committing to a long-term subscription with its 45-day money-back guarantee.
 If the VPN doesn’t meet your expectations, simply ask for your money back using the 24/7 live chat.
 I used the money-back guarantee to get a refund myself.
 Though the CyberGhost advisor suggested he could troubleshoot any issues, he approved my request 20 seconds after I declined his offer.
 I saw the money in my account only 6 days after.

 CyberGhost works on: Windows, Android, macOS, iOS, Linux, routers, Chrome, Firefox, Amazon Fire Stick and Smart TVs